About the Denon AVR-X4700H

 Make your time at home special

-If you're building a new home theater, consider Denon's AVR-X4700H.
+If you're building a new home theatre, consider Denon's AVR-X4700H.
 This nine-channel, 8K-capable receiver is ready to serve as the foundation of your system.
 And with 125 watts of power per channel, it's a great match with most bookshelf, floor-standing, and custom-integrated speakers.

 What's new for 2020?

-Last year's lineup of Denon home theater receivers was quite popular with our customers.
+Last year's lineup of Denon home theatre receivers was quite popular with our customers.
 2020 brings even more features to the table, including 8K video upscaling, Bluetooth transmission to headphones (think late-night movies or gaming), and enhanced Audio Return Channel (eARC), which lets you pass full-resolution surround sound signals from your TV to your receiver.

 An inside look at the AVR-X4700H's impressive circuitry and massive power supply.